axllent/silverstripe-email-obfuscator/README.md

 * SilverStripe 3+

 ## Usage
-The extension/decorator automatically encodes any email address outputted through the ContentController provided it contains the default text/html header.
+The filter automatically encodes any email address outputted through the ContentController provided it contains the default text/html header.

 No configuration required.